vstorme/vstorme.github.io/index.md

+---
+title: Welcome to the Biostatistics Page of the Plant Systems Biology Department
+---

 ## Welcome to the Biostatistics Page of the Plant Systems Biology Department

 This site provides links to some basic statistical information and hosts slides and demo code from various workshops given in the Department.